 George Mason MBA Class of 2017 Career Results

 56% received a raise

-In a recent article in Bloomberg Business Week that surveyed recent MBA grads, not one regretted their investment in obtaining their MBA, and all emphasized the advantages of greater compensation along with a measurable increase in overall confidence in their careers.
+A Bloomberg Business Week article that surveyed recent MBA grads found that no one regretted their investment in obtaining their MBA, and all emphasized the advantages of greater compensation along with a measurable increase in overall confidence in their careers.

 A 2012 survey reported that both part-time MBA and full-time MBA students reported gains of over 50% to their pre-degree and post-degree salaries.